wgumaa/Lookout/README.md

 OpenAI: earlier versions of Lookout produced a JSON schema that OpenAI rejected outright with an error mentioning additionalProperties.
-This has been fixed as of version 0.4.1, which adds the required
+This was fixed in version 0.4.1, which adds the required
 additionalProperties: false to the schema.
-If you still see a schema error on OpenAI, please open an issue with the exact message.
+Confirmed working since the fix.

+OpenRouter: confirmed working using the model ID openrouter/free, OpenRouter's own free model router, which explicitly selects for models that support image input and structured output together.
+This has been tested against Lookout's full schema, including fog and rain fields, not just a minimal example.
+Other free OpenRouter models tested so far, including nvidia/nemotron-3-nano-omni-30b-a3b-reasoning:free and minimax/minimax-m3:free, reason about the image correctly and get every value right, but return the answer as readable text or Markdown instead of raw JSON, which Lookout cannot parse.
+This looks like a real model limitation around enforced structured output rather than a schema bug, since the same models produce well formed JSON directly in llmvision when given a flat, non nested schema (see the Ollama note below for the same pattern).

+Local models through Ollama: results have been mixed and instructive.
+One tester found that a local vision model produced correct, complete JSON when tested directly with a flat schema, but returned an empty object when Lookout asked for the same fields nested under a camera_1 key.
+Lookout nests fields per camera (camera_1, camera_2, and so on) so that any number of cameras can be analyzed in one request; this appears to be harder for some local and smaller models than a flat schema would be, even when the model can produce correct structured output otherwise.
+This is a real finding worth taking seriously, not just a case of "the model does not support structured output."
+A flatter schema, at least for single camera setups, is a reasonable future direction if this pattern holds up with more testing.

-Local models through Ollama: some vision models do not honor a requested JSON schema at all and fall back to their normal free text response instead, which Lookout cannot parse.
-If Lookout logs llmvision returned no structured_response, check the rest of that log
-line: as of version 0.4.1 it also shows whatever llmvision actually returned, which usually makes it clear whether the model ignored the schema.
-If that is the case, try a different, more capable vision model rather than treating this as a Lookout bug specifically; not every local model supports constrained or structured output.
+If Lookout logs llmvision returned no structured_response, check the rest of that log line: as of version 0.4.1 it also shows whatever llmvision actually returned, which usually makes it clear whether the model ignored the schema, returned it in the wrong shape, or returned nothing useful at all.

 If you run into a provider or model that does not work, please open a GitHub issue with the provider, the model name, and whatever appears in the Home Assistant log.
-This is genuinely useful information for improving compatibility.
+This is genuinely useful information for improving compatibility, and several of the notes above came directly from user reports.

+## Troubleshooting

+### Enabling debug logs

+Home Assistant's default logging usually only shows failures, not the detail needed to diagnose why something failed.
+To see more:

+Settings, then System, then Logs, then the gear icon, then add custom_components.lookout (and custom_components.llmvision if the problem might be on that side) with level Debug.

+Alternatively, add this to configuration.yaml and restart:

+logger:
+  default: warning
+  logs:
+    custom_components.lookout: debug
+    custom_components.llmvision: debug

+After reproducing the problem, check Settings, then System, then Logs, for entries from either integration.

+### "llmvision returned no structured_response"

+This means llmvision's response did not include the JSON Lookout expected.
+As of version 0.4.1 the error also includes whatever was actually returned.
+Common causes, based on real reports so far:

+The model returned readable text or Markdown instead of JSON, meaning it does not reliably honor requested structured output.

+The model returned valid JSON but not nested under camera_1, camera_2, and so on the way Lookout's schema requires, which has been observed with at least one local Ollama model.

+The model was cut off before finishing, which is more likely with reasoning models that spend part of their token budget "thinking" before answering; try a higher max_tokens value if testing manually.

+### "Provider config not found"

+This means the provider ID saved in Lookout's configuration no longer matches what llmvision currently has registered.
+Provider IDs can change if a provider is reconfigured or recreated.
+Re-check the current ID (see "Provider and model" under Setting up Lookout above) and update it in Lookout's options.

 ## Entities